Tamil Eelam: Civil war

-Following the clearance of Kilinochchi by government troops which had been the administrative capital of the de facto LTTE controlled area on 2 January 2009, the LTTE's civil administration system was suspended as the "state" of Tamil Eelam was gradually crushed by the resurgent Sri Lankan Army.
+Following the capture of Kilinochchi by government troops on 2 January 2009, the LTTE lost its political and administrative headquarters.
 The last pocket of territory controlled by the LTTE was captured by the Sri Lankan Army on 18 May 2009.
 During this operation almost the entire civil and military leadership of the LTTE were killed.
 Tens of thousands of LTTE cadres surrendered to government troops.

 Post-LTTE era

 Following the defeat of LTTE, pro-LTTE political party Tamil National Alliance (TNA), also the largest political group representing the Eelam Tamil community, dropped its demand for a Tamil Eelam, in favour of a federal solution.
 There were ongoing bilateral talks between President Rajapaksa's UPFA government and the TNA, on a viable political solution and devolution of power.
 Pro Tamil groups advocating independence for Tamil areas of Sri Lanka continue to run websites and radio telecasts.
 Since 19 May 2009 Tamil Eelam has ceased to exist as a physical entity but remains as political aspiration among sections of the Eelam Tamil and Eelam Tamil diaspora.
 In May 2010, New York based lawyer Visvanathan Rudrakumaran formed a Transnational Government of Tamil Eelam intending to use soft power to reach its end.
 This organisation continues to claim that they represent the Eelam Tamils.